Typraeurion/BASIC/docs/Internal_token_structure.md

 floating-point number (or integer exceeding the sizef of an `unsigned long`) its value is negated during tokenization.

+### `DEF`ine Function

+This statement starts with the usual command header: an unsigned short length of the statement followed by the `DEF` token.

+The next item is the function name and argument list.
+This begins with the tokens `NUMLVAL`, `IDENTIFIER`, and a short variable ID in the case of a numeric function; or `STRLVAL`, `STRIDENTIFIER`, and a short variable ID for a string function.

+In both cases the function identifier is followed by the tokens `'('`, `ITEMLIST`, the length in bytes of the item list (including the length shorts), the number of items in the list, then the arguments.
+Each argument is tokenized with the length of the list item (6), the token `IDENTIFIER` or `STRINGIDENTIFIER`, and a short variable ID.
+Each argument except the last is followed by a `','` token, and the last argument is followed by the `')'` token.

+Following the argument list are the tokens `'='` and either `NUMEXPR` or `STREXPR`, matching the type of the function.
+Finally there are the tokens for the expression that defines the function; see “Arithmetic Expressions” above for details.

 ### `IF` / `THEN` / [`ELSE`]

 There are two forms for the `THEN` and `ELSE` clauses of the `IF`